git-moss/DrivenByMoss-Documentation/Akai/Akai-Fire.md

 * The first to columns in the second block select the period length
 * The remaining two columns in the second block select the note length

+The other buttons have the following functions:

-With the bottom row of the 3rd and 4th block the length of new clips are selected (which can be created with Alt+Record).
+* With the bottom row of the 3rd and 4th block the length of new clips are selected (which can be created with Alt+Record).
+* The 10th button of the first row (blue) activates duplicate mode.
+Can be used with the first row of the Mix mode to duplicate tracks and with clips in the Session mode.
+* The 11th button of the first row (green) doubles the content of the currently selected clip.
+* The 12th button of the first row (red) activates delete mode.
+Can be used with the first row of the Mix mode to delete tracks and with clips in the Session mode.

-The three buttons in the other right corner create new Instrument, Audio and Effect tracks.
+* The three buttons in the upper right corner create new Instrument, Audio and Effect tracks.

 The Mute/Solo buttons have the following functions: